Yasshhh12/Bookmyride/README.md

 ```

--Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequilize db:create`
+- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequilize db:create`